MES4game/opengl/README.md

 ## Installation

-You would need PyOpenGL, GLFW and PyGLM libraries in your machine.
+You would need some libraries in your machine.
 To install them, simply run:
 ```bash
 pip install -r requirements.txt
 ```